mortcanty/SARDocker/README.md

 # Change Detection with Multitemporal Polarimetric SAR Imagery

-Source code for a Docker image  for carrying out change detection on polarimetric SAR images in multi-look covariance matrix format.
-The bash and Python are served in an IPython notebook.
+This repo contains the source files for the Docker image mort/sardocker, which wraps command line versions of several polarimetric SAR Python scripts for the textbook
+<a href="http://www.amazon.com/Analysis-Classification-Change-Detection-Sensing/dp/1466570377/ref=dp_ob_title_bk">Image Analysis, Classification and Change Detection in Remote Sensing, 3rd Ed., CRC Press 2014</a>.

 ###Installation
 On 64-bit Ubuntu Linux: